mojaloop/business-operations-framework-docs/docs/guide/SecurityBC.md

             ttl: "60s"
 ```

-### Configure Oathkeeper to use Keto as its authorizer
+### Configure Ory Oathkeeper to use Ory Keto as its authorizer
 This part of the config above is applicable.
 Reference documentation about Ory Oathkeeper authorizers is found [here](https://www.ory.sh/oathkeeper/docs/next/pipeline/authz).